Tbilisi: Religion

-More than 95% of the residents of Tbilisi practise some form of Christianity, the majority being followers of the Georgian Orthodox Church.
-The Russian Orthodox Church and the Armenian Apostolic Church also have significant communities in the city.
-About 1.5% of the population identifies as Muslim, primarily of the Shia branch, while approximately 0.1% practise Judaism.
-The city is also home to a Roman Catholic community and a Yazidi minority, who worship at the Sultan Ezid Temple.
+More than 95% of the residents of Tbilisi practise some form of Christianity (the most predominant of which is the Georgian Orthodox Church).
+The Russian Orthodox Church, which is in full communion with the Georgian Orthodox Church, and the Armenian Apostolic Church have significant followings as well.
+A minority of the population (around 1.5%) practises Islam (mainly Shia Islam), while about 0.1% of Tbilisi's population practises Judaism.
+Also, a Roman Catholic church and the Yazidi Sultan Ezid Temple can be found in the city.